PriFi: Low-Latency Anonymity for Organizational Networks: Basic Protocol

-\para{Setup Phase.} In this phase, each client $C_i$ authenticates itself to the relay using its long-term public key $P_{C_i}$.
-Then, each client $C_i$ runs an authenticated Diffie-Hellman key exchange protocol with each \server $S_j$, using fresh pseudonyms, to agree on a shared secret $r_{ij} \in {\{0, 1\}}^\ell$, that is known to only both of them.
+Each client authenticates itself to the relay using its long-term public key, and generates a fresh ephemeral key-pair.
+Then, each client $C_i$ runs an authenticated Diffie-Hellman key exchange protocol with each \server $S_j$, using the fresh key pair to agree on a shared secret $r_{ij}$.
 This secret is used later to compute the DC-net's ciphertexts.

-Then, clients produces a schedule $\pi$ of length $n$, composed of fresh ephemeral keys corresponding to the clients.
-The schedule is used to determine the slot owner on each Anonymize phase.
-This binding must remain secret, otherwise there would be no anonymity.

-First, each client generates an ephemeral public/private key pair $(\hat{p}_{C_i}, \hat{P}_{C_i})\gets \texttt{KeyGen}(\mathbb{G}, \lambda)$.
-The relay collects the public keys $\{\hat{P}_{C_i}\}$ and sends them to the first \server.
-Second, all the \servers sequentially shuffle $\{\hat{P}_{C_i}\}$ by using a verifiable shuffle protocol~\citep{neff2003verifiable}, each one sending its result and proof to the next \server.
-At the end, the last \server sends to the relay the final permutation $\pi$ consisting of fresh pseudonyms $\{\tilde{P}_{C_i}\}$ unlinkable to $\{\hat{P}_{C_i}\}$, along with the $m$ signatures of the shuffle.
-The relay sends $\pi = \{\hat{P}_{C_i}\}$ and the signatures to the clients.
-Each client verifies (1) that there are enough users, (2) that they can find a slot that corresponds to their secret key, and (3) that $\pi$ is signed by at least one \server they trust.

-We emphasize that a client can recognize its own slot in $\pi$ by using its private key $\hat{p}_{C_i}$, but if at least one \server is honest, no one can link a position in $\{\tilde{P}_{C_i}\}$ to a position in $\{\hat{P}_{C_i}\}$ without the appropriate private key.
-The Setup phase is described in Protocol~\ref{alg:setup}.

-\para{Anonymize Phase.} After the Setup phase, all nodes continuously run the Anonymize protocol (see Protocol~\ref{alg:prifi}).
-This protocol occurs in \emph{rounds}; one round (or instance) of the Anonymize protocol corresponds to one slot in the schedule (Figure~\ref{fig:slots}).
-One round of Anonymize consists in exactly one client sending one or more anonymous upstream messages (up to a total length $l$) and one or more downstream message (up to a total length $l'$).
-When the round is finished, the protocol repeats itself with another round, until the end of the epoch.
+Then, to produce a permutation $\pi$, the \servers shuffle the client's ephemeral public keys $\vec{P_i}$ by using a verifiable shuffle (\eg Neff's verifiable shuffle~\citep{neff2003verifiable}).
+The public keys in $\pi$ correspond to the keys in $\vec{P_i}$, in a shuffled order, such that no one knows the full permutation.
+Only a client holding the private key $p_i$ corresponding to an input in $\vec{P_i}$ can recognize the corresponding pseudonym key in $\pi$.